PseudoMon/plater/README.md

 - 'type' define what kind of content it is, which will be used when deciding the page's template, whether it will be indexed, and whether the page will be generated at all.

 - 'slug' will be used for the filename of the generated page.
 Don't include extensions.
-Slug will be used as-is, so please make sure it can be used as a clean URL (see below)
+Slug will be used as-is, so please make sure it can be used as a clean URL (see below section)

 -  'subdir', if provided and is anything but 'home' or 'none', will cause the page to be generated in a subdirectory.
 Multiple subdirectories is not yet supported.
 (Example: `subdir: fiction` will create the directory fiction  in your output directory if it doesn't already exist, and put the generated file in there)